IntelLabs/scenario_execution/docs/tutorials.rst

 For this we'll use the  :repo_link:`scenario_coverage/scenario_coverage/scenario_variation`. to save the intermediate scenario models in ``.sce`` extension file and then use :repo_link:`scenario_coverage/scenario_coverage/scenario_batch_execution` to execute each generated scenario.

-This scenario files looks as follows:
+The scenario file looks as follows:

 .. code-block::